MetPX/sarracenia/doc/design/monitoring.rst

 -- process on log broker looks at mesages and routes them to per source log exchanges. ? source exchange permissions decide who can read those messages.

-   new component:  dd_log2source
+   new component:  sr_log2source
 	-- looks at the topic, and just copies the message from the general log to the per source log.

-dd_log use cases:
+sr_log use cases:

 -- by sources to see the consumption of their products.
-	-- dd_subscribe
+	-- sr_subscribe
 		logs in as <source> and binds to the exchange named log_<source>
 		each exchange is only readable by <source> and admin users.

-FIXME: difference between dd_log and dd_sub!
+FIXME: difference between sr_log and sr_sub!
-	dd_log, when catenating, should inclued topic, where dd_subscribe will not.? for speedos vs. logs.... hmm...
+	sr_log, when catenating, should inclued topic, where sr_subscribe will not.? for speedos vs. logs.... hmm...